 The meaning of "control" and the identification of those individuals who hold control is important to the application of both sections 2704(a) and 2704(b).
 Section 2704(a) applies to the lapse of an individual's voting or liquidation rights only if the individual and "members of such individual's family" hold control of the entity before and after the lapse.
-Section 2704(b)(1) disregards applicable restrictions when valuing a transferred interest in an entity only if "the transferor and members of the transferor's family" hold control of the entity immediately before the transferred interest only if "the transferor and/or members of the transferor's family" control the entity immediately before the transfer.
+Section 2704(b)(1) disregards applicable restrictions when valuing a transferred interest in an entity only if "the transferor and members of the transferor's family" hold control of the entity immediately before the transfer.
+Similarly, Prop.
+Reg. §25.2704-3(a) disregards disregarded restrictions when valuing a transferred interest of the transferor's family" control the entity immediately before the transfer.